dotnet/project-system/docs/repo/property-pages/property-specification.md

 }
 ```

 The `IPropertyEditor` is quite thoroughly documented.
-See that documentation for guidance on implementing the interface correctly.
+See that API documentation for guidance on implementing the interface correctly.

+Note that the `IPropertyEditor` class is defined in CPS (Microsoft internal) however the documentation is available via IntelliSense.

 ## Property Dependencies